 BMW confirmed to us today that the 2013 F10 M5 (no 2012 model will be available in the US) will begin production for the US market in July 2012, with deliveries taking place a couple of months after that.
 No word on pricing yet which will be announced closer to the US market launch.

-It will be available with either a seven-speed DCT or a six-speed manual transmission (now officially official, per the release below), which is welcome news for manual transmission fans.
-Both transmission will be available immediately upon US launch.
+It will be available with either a seven-speed DCT or a six-speed manual transmission (now officially official, per the … CONTINUED

 The new BMW M5 (F10) boasts 560hp, so it’s no wonder there have been many high/top speed run videos involving BMW M’s newest model.
 Here’s yet another high speed run in the F10 M5, up to 270 km/h.